drf-forms/drf-schema-adapter/docs/docs/export_app/index.md

 *Used by*: Dynamy & on-disk generation

- string repesenting the frontend property type the exporter should default to when the DRF field serializer in not found in `EXPORTER_FIELD_TYPE_MAPPING`
+ string repesenting the frontend property type the export should default to when the DRF field serializer in not found in `EXPORTER_FIELD_TYPE_MAPPING`

 ## Usage